seanscott1991/Duke_SQL4DQA/README.md

 ### Course Structure

 SQL for Data Querying and Analysis is a 5 week course.
 Each week will consist of a lecture session (Tuesday) and a lab session (Thursday).
 Lectures will be a mixture of slides and demos.
 Labs will be fully interactive and consist of SQL practice problems that you will complete and submit during class time.
-In addition to lectures and labs the course will consist of 1 take home mid term assignment and one take home final assignment.
+In addition to lectures and labs the course will consist of one take home mid term assignment and one take home final assignment.

 ### Grading